zulip/zulip/templates/zerver/help/move-content-to-another-stream.md

 1. Select the destination stream for the topic from the streams dropdown list.

-1. (Optional) Change the topic.
+1. (optional) Change the topic.

-1. Select whether you want automated notification messages to be sent to the old location for the topic, new location for the topic, or both.
+1. Toggle whether you want automated notification messages to be sent.

-1. Click **Move topic**.
+1. Click **Confirm**.

 !!! warn ""